Stony Rise, Tasmania

 Stony Rise is a rural residential locality in the local government area (LGA) of Devonport in the North-west and west LGA region of Tasmania, Australia.
 The locality is about 4 km south of the town of Devonport.
 The 2021 census recorded a population of 728 for the state suburb of Stony Rise.

 It is primarily a residential suburb of Devonport.

-There are a few businesses on the along the Bass highway and along Stony Rise Road.
+There are a few businesses along the Bass highway and along Stony Rise Road.

 There is a rifle range on Stony Rise Road.

 Geography

 The Don River forms part of the western boundary.
 The Western railway line passes through from south-east to north-east.

 Road infrastructure

 National Route 1 (Bass Highway) runs through the north-west corner.